5 Days of Fun in Bermuda: A Family Itinerary

-Bermuda may be “out there,” but visiting is easier – and closer – than you think.
+Visiting Bermuda is easier – and closer – than you think.
 From the U.S. East Coast, it’s a two-hour flight (or less!) from gateway cities including New York, Washington, DC and Charlotte.
 Plus, island resorts such as the Hamilton Princess & Beach Club and Grotto Bay Beach Resort & Spa (Bermuda’s only all-inclusive option) offer packages especially for families.
 For more places to stay, read up on the best Bermuda resorts for families.

-Using your transportation pass (there are no car rentals in Bermuda), make your way to the Royal Naval Dockyard via the island’s convenient buses or ferries.
+Using your transportation pass (or rent a microcar), make your way to the Royal Naval Dockyard via the island’s convenient buses or ferries.
 Groups with swimming-age children will love a kayak eco adventure or stand-up paddleboarding around the eastern tip of the island.
 Professional outfitters, including Fantasea and K.S.
 Watersports, offer tours and rentals (allow 3-4 hours for a tour).
-Keep your eyes peeled for coastal creatures like birds and fish as you glide over clear, coral-filled waters.
+Keep your eyes peeled for coastal creatures like birds and fish (including colourful parrotfish) as you glide over clear, coral-filled waters.

 Land ashore in time for dinner in the City of Hamilton, Bermuda’s capital.
 La Trattoria serves up Italian favourites and has a dedicated kids’ menu.
 Stroll over to Yo Cherry for a creamy frozen yogurt before turning in for the evening.